jc98w/jc98w.github.io/enhancement_one.md

 <figure>
     <img class=game_example src="assets/images/lan_menu.png" alt="Chess app local area network menu">
-    <figcaption>*The chess app's new local area network menu.
-The instance on the left has hosted a match that is now visable and available for the player on the right!*</figcaption>
+    <figcaption><i>The chess app's new local area network menu.
+The instance on the left has hosted a match that is now visable and available for the player on the right!</i></figcaption>
 </figure>
 <figure>
     <img class=game_example src="assets/images/lan_match.png" alt="Active match between two players.
 White has walked into a fool's mate.">
-    <figcaption>*Two instances of the application playing a match.
-White has walked into a fool's mate!*</figcaption>
+    <figcaption><i>Two instances of the application playing a match.
+White has walked into a fool's mate!</i></figcaption>
 </figure>

 <p>